Minimum routing cost spanning tree

 It is NP-hard to construct it, even for unweighted graphs.
 However, it has a polynomial-time approximation scheme.
 The approximation works by choosing a number $k$ that depends on the approximation ratio but not on the number of vertices of the input graph, and by searching among all trees with $k$ internal nodes.

 The minimum routing cost spanning tree of an unweighted interval graph can be constructed in linear time.
 A polynomial time algorithm is also known for distance-hereditary graphs, weighted so that the weighted distances are hereditary.

+Fairness considerations

+Several works assume that different people may have different preferences on edges in the graph, and the goal is to find a spanning tree that is "socially" best.